SUNY BROOME COMMUNITY COLLEGE CAMPUS

 - Vehicles displaying any valid Handicapped Parking Permit or License Plate may park in designated handicapped spaces in any parking lot on campus.
 A valid campus permit must also be displayed.

 - Temporary Handicap Permits can be issued by the Office of Public Safety for up to two weeks until a valid permit can be obtained.
 If the Temporary Permit expires prior to receipt of a valid permit, the Temporary Permit may be extended one week.
 See the Office of Public Safety for an extension.
-All Temporary Handicap Permits issued by the Office of Public Safety are only good on the BCC campus.
+All Temporary Handicap Permits issued by the Office of Public Safety are only good on the SUNY Broome campus.

 - Wheelchair access spaces are reserved for individuals with wheelchairs only, and they are clearly marked with signs or markings painted on the parking surface.